 When you submit feedback from the tool you are working in (like Intercom, Zendesk, Hubspot, SalesForce, etc), Shipright will keep you in the loop on whatever happens with that feedback through e-mail digests.

-This also helps close the feedback loop with customers since you'll be notified on status changes of Insights (e.g. a request getting marked as 'in progress').
+This also helps close the feedback loop with customers since you'll be notified on status changes of Requests (e.g. marked as 'in progress').
 Read more about the benefits for customer-facing team members right here.

 Once you open your invite mail, we'll guide you through the installation and a quick example of how to use the extension.